japila-books/apache-spark-internals/docs/SparkContext.md

 === [[getExecutorIds]] Getting Executor Ids -- `getExecutorIds` Method

-`getExecutorIds` is a `private[spark]` method that is part of link:spark-service-ExecutorAllocationClient.adoc[ExecutorAllocationClient contract].
-It simply xref:scheduler:CoarseGrainedSchedulerBackend.adoc#getExecutorIds[passes the call on to the current coarse-grained scheduler backend, i.e. calls `getExecutorIds`].
+`getExecutorIds` is a `private[spark]` method that is part of spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient contract].
+It simply scheduler:CoarseGrainedSchedulerBackend.md#getExecutorIds[passes the call on to the current coarse-grained scheduler backend, i.e. calls `getExecutorIds`].

-NOTE: It works for xref:scheduler:CoarseGrainedSchedulerBackend.adoc[coarse-grained scheduler backends] only.
+NOTE: It works for scheduler:CoarseGrainedSchedulerBackend.md[coarse-grained scheduler backends] only.

 When called for other scheduler backends you should see the following WARN message in the logs: